40net-cloud/fortinet-aws-solutions/FortiAnalyzer/new_vpc_readme.md

 ## 📌 Notes

 - FortiAnalyzer AMI is selected dynamically via Lambda using product code & version mapping.
-- Default bootstrap config sets hostname, interface, and basic firewall/NAT rules.
 - This template is intended for test/dev or standalone deployments, not for high-availability clusters.

 ---

-## 📎 License

-MIT (or align with your repo/project license)

----

-## 👨‍💻 Maintainer

-For questions or issues, please open an issue or reach out to [admin@example.com](mailto:admin@example.com).